Jack12816/greppy/docs/guide/00_intro.md

-# Greppy Framework Documentation
+# Greppy Framework - Documentation

-Dieses Dokument stellt die Dokumentation Greppy Applikations Frameworks dar und geht detailiert auf Konzepte und Paradigmen in der Entwicklung mit dieser Software ein.
+The Greppy Framework's documentation explains how to use and maintain the cluster and the application itself.

-Autor dieses Dokumentes ist Hermann Mayer <hermann.mayer92@gmail.com>.
+The lead developer and maintainer of this project is Hermann Mayer (<hermann.mayer92@gmail.com>).
-Unklarheiten, Verbesserungsvorschläge und Feedback sollten an ihn gerichtet werden, da er der Maintainer und Core-Entwickler des Frameworks ist.
+For feedback or suggestions compose an issue on [Github](https://github.com/Jack12816/greppy).